A Coaching Case Study on Emotional Awareness In Coaching

 Coaching Tip and Success Key:

-Care: when the client is in stress with ambiguity he or she is not able to see this inner space available between stimulus and response hence not able to exercise their power of self-awareness and being proactive with their creative imagination and independent will to choose from options, the right responses to the events.
+Care: when the client is under stress with ambiguity he or she is not able to see this inner space available between stimulus and response hence not able to exercise their power of self-awareness and being proactive with their creative imagination and independent will to choose from options, the right responses to the events.

 Ask questions that will lead the client to ask themselves: